acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 Then launch N additional EC2 instances to be Swarm Workers, using the same specificiations as above, except for the following:
 * Number of instances = N
 * Tag the instances with "Name=Swarm Worker Node"
-* When each instance starts up, automatically mount the pre-existing EFS volume, and additionally join the existing Swarm as a worker (see the file SwarmWorkerNode, which needs to be modified for the specific Swarm Manager IP address, and the specific Swarm Worker token).
+* When each instance starts up, automatically mount the pre-existing EFS volume, and additionally join the existing Swarm as a worker (use the file SwarmWorkerNode, which needs to be modified for the specific Swarm manager IP address, and the specific Swarm worker token).

 # Appendix: How to use RabbitMQ with a generic OODT-0.3 Docker architecture